-For further information please contact our Private Client team by telephone or email who will arrange an appointment for you to meet with one of our solicitors at our Reading Berkshire office.
+For further information please contact our Private Client team by telephone on 0118 958 9711 or email [email protected] to arrange an appointment for you to meet with one of our solicitors at our office in Queens Road, Reading, Berkshire.
 Please let us know if Reading is not convenient for you as we can also arrange client appointments at your home where required.

 A Power of Attorney is a document whereby an individual, the “Donor”, appoints individuals or…